reincas/Lanthanide/docs/internals.md

 The method `StateListProduct.to_SLJM(ion)` returns the state list class `StateListSLJM` which provides a list of `StateSLJM` objects representing individual states.
 The state object acts as a dictionary with symmetry names as keys and symmetry objects as values.
 Symmetry objects are described in more detail below.
-The following sample code generates a `StateListSLJM` object from scratch instead of using the method `Lanthanides.states()`.
-Note that this approach skips the file cache and therefore can take a long time for configurations of 4-10 electrons.
+The following sample code derives a `StateListSLJM` object from an product states object instead of using the method `Lanthanides.states()`
+directly:

 ```
 from lanthanide import StateListProduct, StateListSLJM, Lanthanide